ixaion/SentiaLabsProject/M Scale Set WIN VM + WP-DB V.6/README.md

     <img src="https://raw.githubusercontent.com/Azure/azure-quickstart-templates/master/1-CONTRIBUTION-GUIDE/images/visualizebutton.png"/>
 </a>

-The base of the templates i got from GitHUB, for the assignment off Sentia.
+The base of the templates i got from GitHUB, for the assignment from Sentia.

 =====================